flycheck/flycheck/doc/user/flycheck-versus-flymake.rst

 .. note::

-   This comparison was updated at the time of the Emacs 26.1 release, which contains an overhaul of Flymake.
+   This comparison is being updated periodically and reflects the major overhaul of Flymake in Emacs 26.1.
+As Flycheck and Flymake are moving targets we can't guarantee that the data here will always reflect the current state of both projects.
+If you notice that something is incorrect, please let our team know.
 If you are using Emacs 25.3 or below, you can still access the comparison between Flycheck and the legacy Flymake `here`_.

 .. _flymake-easy: https://github.com/purcell/flymake-easy
 .. _edit this page: https://github.com/flycheck/flycheck/edit/master/doc/user/flycheck-versus-flymake.rst